You’ve got your lead list, verified it, ensured your copy is perfect, and everything is in order. But your cold email still gets no replies.

 This is probably because it ended up in the spam folder.
 Now, there is no way for you to know, but there are a few reasons this could happen.
 One of the biggest ones is the lack of email warmup.

-In this piece, we will get into the nitty-gritty of what email warmup is, how to master it, the common mistakes that people make, and how teams improve their performance through automated warmup systems.
+In this piece, we will get into the nitty-gritty of what email warmup is, how to master it, common mistakes people make, and how teams improve their performance with automated warmup systems.

 What is Email Warmup?